turingcell/Donation-And-Transparency/README.md

 # Donation

-I'm a full-time open source developer.
-Any amount of the donations will be highly appreciated and could bring me great encouragement.
+Any amount of donations would be highly appreciated and means a lot to TuringCell.

 * Alipay (支付(宝|寶))